dipanshi8/Trackify/README.md

 A full-stack habit tracking web app that helps users build habits, stay consistent, and stay motivated.
 With personal dashboards, daily check-ins, social features (follow/unfollow), and a live feed, Trackify turns self-improvement into a community experience.

-🚀 Live Demo

-🔗 Deployed App
- (replace with your actual deployed URL)

 ✨ Features

 🔐 Authentication – Register/Login with JWT